VahidN/DNTCaptcha.Core/README.md

         {
             if (!_validatorService.HasRequestValidCaptchaEntry(Language.English, DisplayMode.SumOfTwoNumbersToWords))
             {
-                this.ModelState.AddModelError(DNTCaptchaTagHelper.CaptchaInputName, "Please enter the security code as a number.");
+                this.ModelState.AddModelError(_captchaOptions.CaptchaComponent.CaptchaInputName, "Please enter the security code as a number.");
                 return View(nameof(Index));
             }